 Naomi Uchida has signed a contract to continue working as Office Manager for another year.

-Finance Report –Elise encouraged officers to take a look at the Quick Books reports available in Dropbox
+Finance Report –Elise encouraged officers to take a look at the Quick Books reports available in Dropbox.

 Marketing Report – combined report with website and social media